MyUncleSam/EveChatNotifier/README.md

 LogAllMessages | Logs into the program all detected chat messages (just for debugging purpose) Toast...Color | All possible color settings can be modified using default .net color names which can be found e.g. here: http://yorktown.cbe.wwu.edu/sandvig/shared/netcolors.aspx (only names are suppoerted)
-ToastSize | The size of the popup (width; height) - default is 400; 100
+ToastSize | The size of the popup (width; height) - default is 400; 100 AutoUpdateManually | If set to true and if AutoUpdate is enabled the program is going to open the release page instead of doing the update automatically (if user choose to update)

 ## Download